amankumar100/Code-Clause-Blindness-Detection-Project3/README.md

 # Code-Clause-Blindness-Detection-Project3
 This project is made for AI Internship for Code Clause

+Below is the following code i have implemented.
+Libraries and packages I have used are Tensorflow, numpy, pandas, seaborn, opencv cv2, matplotlib, Pillow.

+It trains data as per user inputs and detemines the level of blindness

     import numpy as np
     import pandas as pd